fadeomar/fullstack-todo/readme.md

 6- create delete todo route :
   * after finding it ;
   * use `destroy` method on the todo that rreturned from `findOne`;

+## 6 : CRUD operations for To Do item:

+  1- create a script to migrate the database when making change in the megration files.